-You can search for Medicare Advantage plans in Rhode Island to find plans that are offered in your county.
-These are the carriers of Medicare Advantage plans in Rhode Island:
+You can search for Medicare Advantage plans in Rhode Island to find those that are offered in your county.
+These carriers offer Medicare Advantage plans in Rhode Island:

-The quality of Advantage plans can vary, so before enrolling in Part C coverage, research the plan to make sure it’s the right fit for both your budget and your healthcare needs.
+The quality of Medicare Advantage plans can vary.
+Before enrolling in a Part C plan, do your research to make sure it’s the right fit for both your budget and your healthcare needs.

-- You’re a permanent resident of Rhode Island, or you’re an American citizen.
+- be a permanent resident of Rhode Island or an American citizen

-Adults under the age of 65 may also qualify for Medicare Rhode Island coverage.
-Adults with a permanent disability or chronic illness are eligible for Medicare plans in Rhode Island.
+Those under age 65 may also qualify for Medicare Rhode Island coverage.
+If you have a permanent disability or certain chronic illnesses, you may be eligible for Medicare plans in Rhode Island.

-Once this initial enrollment period has passed, you will have two times per year to reevaluate your healthcare needs, add Part D coverage to your plan, enroll in an Advantage plan, or even switch between Medicare Advantage plans in Rhode Island.
-These are:
+Once this initial enrollment period has passed, you will have two times per year to reevaluate your healthcare needs.
+You can add Part D coverage to your plan, enroll in an Advantage plan, or even switch between Medicare Advantage plans in Rhode Island.

-- The general enrollment period, from January 1 to March 31
+- general enrollment period: January 1 to March 31

-- The open enrollment period, from October 15 to December 7
+- open enrollment period: October 15 to December 7

-You may also quality for a special enrollment period, if some special circumstance disrupts your healthcare coverage.
+You may also quality for a special enrollment period if your circumstances disrupt your healthcare coverage.